 How to calculate Discounted cash flow

-The discount rate in this context is the required rate of return an investor seeks to gain from paying today for future cash flows.
-Often, analysts will use a business’ weighted average cost of capital (WACC), a required rate of return, or market averages.
+In this context, the discount rate is the required rate of return an investor seeks to gain from paying today for future cash flows.

 The basic formula for calculating discounted cash flows is: